 5. Build a marketing plan for your online seafood business

 Attracting and retaining customers requires a strong online presence and effective marketing strategies.
+This applies to both direct to consumer sellers and seafood distributors who sell to restaurants, retailers and wholesale buyers.
 Below, we highlight some of the most important parts of any seafood business marketing plan.

 Building a seafood brand